Fluffyalien1422/suzerain-modding-kit/docs/guides/user/installing-mods.md

 You must launch Suzerain after installing MelonLoader atleast once so MelonLoader can create the necessary files.

 Launch Suzerain from Steam as normal.
-This will launch the MelonLoader terminal before launching the game.
+This will launch the MelonLoader console before launching the game.
 The first launch may take a while.
 Once you reach the Suzerain main menu screen, just exit the game.

 ## Install Suzerain Modding Kit